Sustainable Development Goal 5: Target 5.a: Equal rights to economic resources, property ownership and financial services

-Target 5.8: Promote empowerment of women through technology
+Target 5.b: Promote empowerment of women through technology

-The full title of Target 5.8 is: "Enhance the use of enabling technology, in particular information and communications technology, to promote the empowerment of women."
+The full title of Target 5.b is: "Enhance the use of enabling technology, in particular information and communications technology, to promote the empowerment of women."

-This target has one indicator: Indicator 5.8.1 is the "Proportion of individuals who own a mobile telephone, by sex".
+This target has one indicator: Indicator 5.b.1 is the "Proportion of individuals who own a mobile telephone, by sex".

 A UN progress report from 2020 stated that: "Empowering women with mobile telephones has been shown to accelerate social and economic development.

 There are wide gender gaps in internet access and use.
 Men are 21% more likely to have internet access than women, rising to 52% in the world's least developed countries.
 The majority of those offline are women in developing countries, reinforcing gender inequalities.
 Between 2013 and 2019, the gender gap in online use rose from 11% to 17%.
 In least-developed countries over the same period, the gap rose from 30% to 43%.

-Target 5.9: Adopt and strengthen policies and enforceable legislation for gender equality
+Target 5.c: Adopt and strengthen policies and enforceable legislation for gender equality

-The full title of Target 5.9 is: "Adopt and strengthen sound policies and enforceable legislation for the promotion of gender equality and the empowerment of all women and girls at all levels."
+The full title of Target 5.c is: "Adopt and strengthen sound policies and enforceable legislation for the promotion of gender equality and the empowerment of all women and girls at all levels."

-This target has one indicator: Indicator 5.9.1 is the "Proportion of countries with systems to track and make public allocations for gender equality and women's empowerment".
+This target has one indicator: Indicator 5.c.1 is the "Proportion of countries with systems to track and make public allocations for gender equality and women's empowerment".